Download PDF | BigCommerce vs Shopify: Everything You Need to Know Read Now >

 The key here is to be fun and engaging, and the best thing about these campaigns is that you can fully automate these so that customers receive these emails whenever they reach a milestone.
 It’s really one of the few activities in marketing that you can set it and forget it, and it’ll continue to generate revenue.

-Inbound marketing has become the most essential set of marketing tools to impact businesses over the past 10-20 years.
+Inbound marketing for eCommerce has become the most essential set of marketing tools to impact businesses over the past 10-20 years.
 Long gone are the days where you might sell directly using direct mail or TV ads (still viable tools even if you had an eCommerce website 10 years ago).
 That said, the tactics are constantly changing and evolving, and you need to keep up or risk losing market share.
 But that risk is also an opportunity, especially for mid-market e-tailers.
 Because the great part of inbound marketing is that it works extremely well, even if you don’t have an oversized budget that larger companies do.

 You can execute plans in chunks, you can experiment without sacrificing your marketing budget, and you don’t have to worry about pulling huge media campaigns.
 Best of all, as we’ve discussed, you can automate so many parts of your marketing that will reduce the workload and help you shore up any revenue leaks you may be experiencing.
 The key to success is to put your customer first, come up with a strategy and execution plan, and then take action.